substrate-developer-hub/newsletter/draft/2023-08-substrate-newsletter.md

 **Summary**

 The code changes eliminate `Peerset` and instead give handles to `PeerStore` and `ProtocolController` to the components that need them.
 This resolves an issue with peer counting in `Protocol` and clarifies that `self.peers` only contains peers on the default protocol.
-The changes are considered noteworthy and are also implemented in the Polkadot and Cumulus companions.